-For many families in southeast Michigan, vacation is just a few hours away – at the end of a car trip.
+For many families in southeast Michigan, vacation is just a few hours away – at the end of a trip in your favorite Ford vehicle.
 Whatever your destination, getting there safely is paramount.
 Which means it’s always a good time to brush up on some safe summer road trip tips.

 Keep your family safe on the road during warm-weather holidays – and all summer long – by following these family car trip tips from John M. Dorsey, a pediatrician with Beaumont Health System based out of Royal Oak.